pkprajapati7402/Eye-Tracking/README.md

 # ADHD Attention Assistant

 ## Project Overview
-This project was developed for the hackathon theme "科技无障碍 AI" (Technology Accessibility AI).
+This project was developed for Learning Purpose (Technology Accessibility AI).
 It uses computer vision and AI to help ADHD individuals maintain focus during work or study sessions.

 ## Key Features